Image Credits: Sean Pavone/shutterstock.com

 - Energy and Nanomaterials

-Northwest Missouri State University - Offers a major in nanoscience that involves the collaboration of different departments that include mathematics, biological sciences, statistics, physics and chemistry.
-Three significant areas available for this major include nanoscale physics, nanoscale biology and nanoscale chemistry.
+It offers a major in nanoscience that involves partnership between various departments, including statistics, biological sciences, chemistry, mathematics, and physics.
+Three important areas available for this major are nanoscale biology, nanoscale physics, and nanoscale chemistry.